Posted Thursday, Jul 22, 2021

 GDI: (Gasoline Direct Injection) This has a great miles per gallon number, but some engines have a bit of hesitation and loss of power.

-City Wide has a wide range of vehicles to choose from.
+City Wide Motors has a wide range of used vehicles to choose from.
 From gas-guzzlers to hybrids.
 From sports cars to SUV’s.
-Our inventory includes full details of the vehicle including towing capacity, exterior and interior features, gas mileage, consumption, engine details and more.
+Our pre-owned vehicle inventory includes full details of the vehicle including towing capacity, exterior and interior features, gas mileage, consumption, engine details and more.

 Our top ten in stock vehicles with the best miles per gallon rate are: